Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 ## SVG

 SVG stands for: Scalable, Vector, Graphics.
-It's a language related to HTML but used to draw things.
-Rather than display text and pictures, SVG is used to draw lines and shapes.
+It's a language related to HTML but used to draw shapes.
+Rather than display text and pictures.

 SVG and HTML are closely related.
 Both languages share the same parent language and are written in much the same way with the same syntax.
-You can use SVG within an HTML document.
+You can use SVG within an HTML document!

 Where HTML has tags to create headings, paragraphs, images, and links.
-SVG has tags that create Rectangles, circles, paths, and polygons.
+SVG has tags that create Rectangles, circles, paths, and polygons etc.

 SVG has the same syntax as HTML.
 SVG uses different tag names and the browser renders these following different rules.

-Here is a list of some of the SVG tags.
+Here is a list of some common SVG tags.

 - `<svg>` - The root element for an SVG document.
 - `<rect>` - A Rectangle, you know fours sides width and height 🔲
 - `<circle>` - A Circle, these are round ⭕️
 - `<ellipse>` - An Elipse it's an oval like an egg 🥚
-- `<g>` - A Group, groups elements
+- `<g>` - A Group, groups elements 🏘
 - `<line>` - A Line, a straight line 📈
 - `<path>` - A Path 🛣
 - `<polygon>` - A Polygon ⬡